Omerdogan3/AllPawsInn/README.md

    * Adding the ability to make recurring bookings (e.g. "make a booking for Max Deus which occurs every Wednesday")

    * Adding new features to the payment page like take no tax, or take down payment (should be talked with All Paws Inn)

-   * Input fields should be validated, and sanitized in order to prevent attacks like SQL Injection, and XSS (Cross-Site Scripting)

    * Boarding and Daycare bookings should be managed in different database tables.
 Seperate the dbo.BookingObjects table, and create a table for each of them.

    * Adding note boxes for animal and food components (where user can enter specific notes for each dog and it's food) on New Client page